federueda/ASW/README.md

 ## 9. Functional Programming

 Prove that you have covered the following:

-- Only final data structures
+- Only final data structures:

+Variables are Immutable.
+In functional programming, variables are immutable i.e. it isn’t possible to modify a variable once it has been initialized.
+Though we can create a new variable, modifying existing variables is not allowed.
+The immutable nature of variables in a functional programming language benefits in the form of preserving the state throughout the execution of a program.

-- Side effects free functions
+- Side effects free functions:OK

+Pure functions have two important properties, they: Always produce the same output with the same arguments disregard of other factors.
+This property is also known as immutability AND Are deterministic.
+Pure functions either give some output or modify any argument or global variables i.e. they have no side-effects.
+Because pure functions have no side-effects or hidden I/O, programs built using functional programming are easy to debug.
+Moreover, pure functions make writing concurrent applications easier.

-- The use of higher order functions
+- The use of higher order functions:

+Functions in the functional programming style are treated as variables.
+Hence, they are first-class functions.
+These first-class functions are allowed to be passed to other functions as parameters or returned from functions or stored in data structures.
+A higher-order function is a function that takes other functions as arguments and/or returns functions.
+First-Class functions can be higher-order functions in functional programming languages.

-- Functions as parameters and return values
+- Functions as parameters and return values: Averiguar en Material

-- Use clojures / anonymous functions
+- Use clojures / anonymous functions: lmba buscar referencia

 Pointer:
 .py#L20